 The best ingredients for this Crock Pot Pork Tenderloin recipe

 Wine: Be sure you pick a really tasty red wine to use.
 You want to use a wine that you would actually drink because you will taste the wine in this dish.
 I have tested the recipe using Pinot Noir, Syrah, and Merlot.
 All were tasty in my opinion.

 Pork: I use a pork tenderloin that is between 1 and 2 pounds.
 You can cook 2 (one pound) tenderloins as well.
-See below for tips to double the recipe since the ingredient measurements are listed for a 1-pound pork tenderloin.
+See below for tips to double the recipe since the ingredient measurements are listed for a 1 to 1.25-pound pork tenderloin.

-Garlic: You’ll use fresh and dried garlic powder, but there is an option to only use garlic powder if you’re out of fresh.
-You can use 1/2 teaspoon in place of the 3 cloves garlic.
+Garlic: You’ll use fresh garlic as well as dried garlic powder, so this has a lot of garlic flavor which I love.
+If you are out of fresh garlic, there is an option to only use garlic powder: use 1/2 teaspoon in place of the 3 cloves garlic.